Two women sitting on a couch looking at an iPad and smiling.

 ETFs provide real-time pricing, so you can see their prices change throughout the trading day.
 Mutual funds aren't priced until the trading day is over, so you don't know your price until after you've placed your trade.

 Similar to conventional index mutual funds, most ETFs try to track an index, such as the S&P 500.
-An index ETF only buys and sells stocks when its benchmark index does.
+An index ETF only buys and sells stocks when its benchmark index does (aside from rebalancing or tax-loss harvesting).
 Big investment moves—like when a company is removed from the index completely—happen very rarely.

 In addition, ETF managers can use capital losses to offset capital gains within the fund, further reducing (or possibly eliminating) the taxable capital gains that get passed on to fund shareholders at the end of each year.

-Do ETFs have capital gains and dividend distributions?
+Do ETFs pay dividends or capital gains?
 If so, can I reinvest them?

-Just like mutual funds, ETFs distribute capital gains (usually in December each year) and dividends (monthly or quarterly, depending on the ETF).
+Just like mutual funds, ETFs can distribute capital gains (usually once per year in December) and dividends (monthly or quarterly, depending on the ETF).
 Even though capital gains for index ETFs are rare, you may face capital gains taxes even if you haven't sold any shares.

-If you own your ETFs in a Vanguard Brokerage Account, you can reinvest capital gains and dividends.
+If you own your ETFs in a Vanguard Brokerage Account, you may be able to reinvest capital gains and dividends.

 Can I convert my conventional Vanguard mutual fund shares to Vanguard ETF Shares?

 Yes.
-Most funds that offer ETF Shares will allow you to convert from conventional shares of the same fund to ETF Shares.
+Most funds that offer ETF Shares will allow you to convert mutual fund shares to ETF Shares of the same fund.
 (Four of our bond ETFs—Total Bond Market, Short-Term Bond, Intermediate-Term Bond, and Long-Term Bond—don't allow for conversions.)

-Conversions are allowed from both Investor and Admiral™ Shares and are tax-free if you own your mutual fund and ETF Shares through Vanguard.
+Conversions are allowed from Admiral™ Shares and are tax-free if you own your mutual fund and ETF Shares through Vanguard.

 Keep in mind that you can't convert ETF Shares back to conventional shares.
 If you decide in the future to sell your Vanguard ETF Shares and repurchase conventional shares, that transaction could be taxable.